crisgustavo/crisgustavo/README.md

 <p align=center>I'm a creative Brazilian Full Stack Developer with experience in React, Node.js and JavaScript. <br>
 Expertise in RESTful APIs, microservices and MySQL databases.
 Knowledge of Docker and CI/CD. <br>
 Experience in developing scalable platforms for e-commerce and ERP.<br>
-I am proactive, organized and focused on studying technologies that will boost my career with the languages ​​that I adapt best to.<br>
+I'm proactive, organized and focused on studying technologies that will boost my career with the languages ​​that I adapt best to.<br>
-I'm currently working as freelancer. </p>
+I'm currently working as Infocenter's Software Developer. </p>
 <br>
 <br>
 <hr>